WouterBau/ShadowRoller/README.md

 - `X Y ...` : List of attribute and skill values to use in a test.
 It makes a sum of these values to use as the dice pool for the roll.
 - `[Z]` : Limit of hits (Optional)

+## Build & Run
+Run the following commands in the root of the repository to build and run the bot.
+Store the Discord token in a local-only `.env` file in the `src/ShadowRoller.DiscordBot` folder.

+`docker build --pull --rm -t shadowrollerdiscordbot:latest -f "src\ShadowRoller.DiscordBot\Dockerfile" .`

+`docker run --rm --env-file ./src/ShadowRoller.DiscordBot/.env --name shadowrollerdiscordbot shadowrollerdiscordbot:latest`